 Islamic Funeral Prayer & the Finality of Death

-In preparing for the burial of the deceased, the family or other members of the Muslim community will clean and shroud the deceased’s body.
-The only time this is not performed is if the deceased was a martyr.
+In preparing for the burial of the deceased, the family or other Muslim community members will clean and shroud the deceased’s body.
+The only time this is not performed is if the dead was a martyr.
 In that case, the deceased will be buried in the clothing in which he died.

-The body is respectfully washed with clean, scented water, and then the body is wrapped in a kafan, or clean, white burial shroud.
-This is done prior to the funeral prayer.
+The body is respectfully washed with clean, scented water, and then the body is wrapped in a kaftan, or clean, white burial shroud.
+This is done before the funeral prayer.

-This sacred prayer is a very important part of the funeral tradition because if a person is buried without it, the entire Muslim community will incur a sin for having neglected this very important obligation.
+This sacred prayer is an essential part of the funeral tradition because if a person is buried without it, the entire Muslim community will incur a sin for neglecting this important obligation.

 While the prayer may be said in the mosque, it is more customarily practiced outside the mosque.
-It is also acceptable to pray the Janazah prayer in a graveyard, but it is not acceptable to utter other prayers there.
+It is also acceptable to pray the Janazah prayer in a graveyard, but it is not permitted to utter other prayers there.
 The prayer can be said at some distance from the graves or in an area specifically dedicated to prayer.
-The prayer may also be said over the deceased’s grave if the person was buried prior to the prayer being performed.
+The prayer may also be said over the deceased’s grave if the person was buried before the prayer was performed.

 The spoken words of the prayer incorporate a quiet reading of Al-Fatiha, then praying for Mohammed and reciting two supplications.
 The prayer is conducted when an Imam is present and facing toward the Qiblah.